-Gifted and talented children and those who have missed part or whole school years.
+Applications out of normal year group: Gifted and talented children and those who have missed part or whole school years.

 All school places in Newham are offered for a specific year group based on the child's date of birth not their academic age.
 However the law does not prescribe the year group a child should be admitted to.

-There is no statutory barrier to children being educated outside their normal year group.
+There is no legal barrier to children being educated outside their normal year group as determined on the child's date of birth.